There's more than FAFSA to getting financial aid

 This can also work in your favor.
 For instance, if a student reported their house as an asset (which for financial aid purposes, it isn't), then they may be reported as having more income than they actually do.
 Asking for a correction through the financial aid office may help.

 Awards Do Not Always Cover Tuition Costs

-According to College Board, the average cost of a four-year public institution is $8,655 and $29,056 for a private institution.
+According to College Board, the average cost of a four-year public institution for in-state students is $9,410 and $31,410 for a private institution.
 Both have the same federal limits.
-For the 2015-2016 aid year, the most an independent, freshman student can receive is $15,275, which is fine for a public institution, but for a private institution, the student would fall short several thousands of dollars.
+For the 2015-2016 aid year, the most an independent, freshman student could receive was $15,275, which is fine for a public institution, but for a private institution, the student would fall short several thousands of dollars.
 While scholarships and non-federal aid can help, that money is not guaranteed.
 Knowing how much federal aid will cover can help you decide whether high-interest private or PLUS loans are needed, or whether to attend a different institution.

 Academic Performance Matters

 Students must earn their financial aid.
 It's a lot like having a job.
 You get paid for the work you do, but only if you do the work.
 In this case, your job is being a decent student, not a superstar, but decent.
 As of this writing, students are required to maintain a 2.0 overall GPA and complete more than 67% of all credits attempted.
 Failure to meet these and other school-specific requirements will cause the financial aid office to withhold all future disbursements of financial aid.
 Luckily, most institutions have an appeal process.
 If the appeal is denied, the student may be required to pay out-of-pocket for a semester or use high-interest private loans.